 The campaign coincided with the launch of a new rapid response initiative, allowing members of the public to refer people sleeping rough to local support services as quickly as possible.
 Posters were run across the transport network and printed using Pantone neons for extra standout in a visually busy setting.

 London Is Open is a campaign that has been run continuously by the Mayor of London since the European Union membership referendum in 2016.
 In the run up to the UK officially leaving the EU, the campaign objective and message shifted to become more urgent, supportive and informative.

-The campaign was wide ranging and featured out-of-home displays around London's transport network, at the BT Tower, Bloomberg Arcade, Tower Bridge, Trafalgar Square, Piccadilly Circus and the Serpentine Gallery among other locations.
-A series of floor decals inspired by welcome mats were placed at stations across London, located in areas with high populations of immigrants from European countries.
-The messages read 'London is open' in different European languages, speaking directly to those communities and reassuring them that they will always be a welcome part of the city.
+The campaign featured out-of-home displays around London's transport network and other prime locations across the city including Piccadilly Circus and Tower Bridge.
+Floor decals inspired by welcome mats were placed at stations in areas with high populations of European Londoners, with messages reading ‘London is open’ in different languages, speaking directly to those communities and reassuring them that they will always be a welcome part of the city.
 A bus adorned with the campaign message toured the city, with legal experts on board offering free advice to European Londoners about their rights and how to apply for settled status.
 Photography by Caroline Teo.